romanfedyniak/pparser/README.md

 Rule = "1" ("2" "3")
 ```

 - `|` - the choice operator.
-Specifies alternative options.
-If the expression on the left succeeds, returns it; if not, moves to the expression on the right and executes it.
-If both expressions fail, returns false.
+Splits parsing expression sequence into several different sequences.
+If the sequence on the left succeeds, returns it; if not, moves to the sequence on the right and executes it.
+If both sequences fail, returns false.
 ```
 Rule = "foo" | "bar" | "baz"
 Rule = [123456789] " " ("+" | "-" | "*" | "/") [123456789]